ndsev/zserio/doc/ZserioLanguageOverview.md

 Zserio also provides a way how to organize semantic restrictions for the schema which cannot be easily defined using constraints.
 Rules are defined within rule groups and are described using [documentation comments](#comments).
-Each rule have it's own identifier which is standard Zserio identifier extended by `-` character.
+Each rule have it's own identifier which is standard Zserio identifier extended by `-`, `:` and `.` characters.
 The rule ID must be unique (using case insensitive comparison) within a single Zserio package.

 **Example**
 ```